 During this phase (Semesters 5-8), you will complete 20 rotations comprised of the major medical disciplines and electives which provide you with the opportunity to further develop your medical knowledge and clinical skills.

 Selected students also have the opportunity to work side-by-side with faculty on various research projects.
-For example, Courtney Martin, DO 2011, started her own research project for Parental Attitudes towards the HPV vaccinations.
+For example, Courtney Martin started her own research project for Parental Attitudes towards the HPV vaccinations.
 Learn about research at WesternU.

 Students are required to take and pass the Comprehensive Osteopathic Medical Licensing Examination (COMLEX) Levels 1, 2CE, and 2PE before graduation.
 During residency training COMP graduates are required to take and pass the COMLEX Level 3 Exam for state licensure.
 Our students have historically done exceptionally well on these exams.
 COMLEX first time pass rates and postgraduate residency placement rates can be found on the COMP Academic Outcomes page.

 During the pre-clerkship phase, you will receive early clinical exposure through courses including Osteopathic Principles and Practices, Essentials of Clinical Medicine, Physician and Society, and Service Learning.
 Our students also refine their clinical skills by working with standardized patients in our Clinical Skills Lab and through participation in WesternU’s service-oriented clubs and organizations.
 By the end of your second year, you will be well prepared to commence your third and fourth year rotations.

 WesternU’s interprofessional curriculum provides a forum for you to collaborate and learn from students in eight other health-care programs.
 This curriculum provides an opportunity for early networking with other health professionals and ultimately prepares you to better serve patients through interprofessional collaboration and referrals.